Hadley Wood Lease Extension - Free Consultation

 Decision in Barnet

-An example of a Lease Extension matter before the tribunal for a Hadley Wood property is Flat 2 2 Netherfield Road in April 2010.
+An example of a Lease Extension matter before the tribunal for a Hadley Wood residence is Flat 2 2 Netherfield Road in April 2010.
 The Tribunale held that premium payable for a 90 year extension to the existing Lease should be £7,705.
 This case related to 1 flat.
 The unexpired term as at the valuation date was 76 years.